The 20 Best Progressive Myoclonic Epilepsy Doctors Near Me in Baltimore, MD

 English

 Daniel Howard is a primary care provider, practicing in Family Medicine in Baltimore, Maryland.
-Dr. Howard has been practicing medicine for over 44 years and is rated as an Experienced provider by MediFind in the treatment of Progressive Myoclonic Epilepsy.
-His top areas of expertise are Cellulitis, Opioid Use Disorder, Erectile Dysfunction (ED), and Persistent Genital Arousal Disorder.
-Dr. Howard is currently accepting new patients.
+Dr. Howard is rated as an Experienced provider by MediFind in the treatment of Progressive Myoclonic Epilepsy.
+He is also highly rated in 9 other conditions, according to our data.
+His clinical expertise encompasses Cellulitis, Opioid Use Disorder, Erectile Dysfunction (ED), and Persistent Genital Arousal Disorder.

 Experienced in Progressive Myoclonic Epilepsy